-2.4.
-Women's Peace & Humanitarian Fund (WPHF)
+2.4 Women's Peace and Humanitarian Fund (WPHF)

 Type of project funded: Aims to increase funding for women's participation, leadership and empowerment in humanitarian response and peacebuilding.
 Since its creation, the WPHF has allocated \$10 million to 41 projects and 55 organizations in Burundi, Colombia, Jordan, Iraq and the Pacific Islands (Fiji, Palau, Samoa, Solomon Islands, and Vanuatu).
 Moving forward, the WPHF has launched a new campaign: 40 by 20 for Women: Investing in Women Working to Build Peace & respond to Crises.
-This campaign aims to mobilize \$40 million by the end of 2020 to support women-led local, grassroots and community-based organizations in the 24 countries listed listed.
+This campaign aims to mobilize \$40 million by the end of 2020 to support womenled local, grassroots and community-based organizations in the 24 countries listed below.

 Location: Afghanistan, Bangladesh, Burundi, CAR, Colombia, the DRC, Haiti, Iraq, Jordan, Liberia, Malawi, Mali, Myanmar, Nigeria, Palestine, Pacific, Papua New Guinea, Somalia, South Sudan, Sri Lanka, Turkey, Uganda, Ukraine and Yemen.
-Eligibility: A women's organization and group must be based in one of the 24 eligible countries